 Existing ontologies: Foundational Model of Anatomy (FMA) Other ontologies either lack a comprehensive ap-proach to anthropology or exhibit inconsistency in depicting knowledge within this field, since they are not designed with this specific purpose in mind.
-The FMA [14] ontology represents the physical organization of human anatomy by mapping relations to one another.
+The FMA [18] ontology represents the physical organization of human anatomy by mapping relations to one another.
 It allows the knowledge it contains to be represented in a way that is humanly comprehensible and machine-interpretable.
 The FMA uses the Basic Formal Ontology (BFO) as its top-level ontol-ogy.
 Corresponding to its relational nature, new higher level concepts are introduced and used for reorganizing the actual anatomical structures diverging from the TA's hierarchical structure.
-Thus, in 90% of the cases this leads to new creations of anatomical concepts [15] whereas only 1% contain textual definitions [16].
+Thus, in 90 % of the cases this leads to new creations of anatomical concepts [19] whereas only 1% contain textual definitions [20].
 The FMA primarily focuses on depicting the entirety of human anatomy.
 This broad approach results in inconsistencies in how skeletal structures are detailed, as the FMA's overarching goal to cover anatomy in general cannot sufficiently address the complexities and nuances of skeletal anatomy.
 Such a wide scope also means that the anatomical knowledge per-taining to the skeleton is not depicted with the depth or precision that anthropological work demands, reflecting the limitations in existing literature on the subject.
 From an anthropological perspective, the FMA ontology exhibits challenges in terms of content depth, comprehensiveness, and granularity.
 Specifically, the main issues encompass a lack of cross-references between concepts, taxonomic and hierarchical inconsistencies, insufficient detail levels, and conceptual ambiguity.
 These gaps result in a notable absence of detailed relationships, associations, and concepts that are crucial for a thorough anthropological understanding and analysis.
 Additionally, the distinction between normal anatomy, pathology, and anatomical variants, which is essential, is not adequately addressed by the FMA's architecture.
+Interlinks from ANNO to the FMA are added manually as decisions by the domain experts are required because seemingly equivalent classes may be hypernyms, hyponyms or not related at all.
+The ANNO-FMA links are used in combination with unofficial FMA-TA2 links from Wikidata to automatically generate links between ANNO and the TA2.